charlesm93/charlesm93.github.io/_pages/about.md

 ## Old News

+* August 26-27 2025: I will attend the [CANSSI Monte Carlo workshop](https://sites.google.com/view/mc-workshop-2025/home)
+at UBC.
+There I'll give a talk on
+<span style="color:Salmon">Assessing the Convergence of MCMC when running many
+short chains</span>.

 * June 29 - July 06 2025: I will teach at the [summer school on cryptography,
 statistics and machine learning](https://mathschool.ysu.am/) in Tsaghkadzor, Armenia.